Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 Increase Customer Life Time Value

-Increasing the LTV is almost always easier than getting new clients.
-One of the ways to really scale your business is finding ways to provide new products and services, and to reconvert past clients and increase the LTV.
+Increasing the Lifetime customer value (LTV) is almost always easier than getting new clients.
+One of the ways to really scale your business is finding ways to provide new products and services and reconvert past clients and increase the LTV.
+This should be a top marketing objective and business objective.

 One other key to raising prices is making it palatable, meaning giving your clients a logical reason why.
-If you need to sometimes by adding some small abonus (that does not increase your cost much) can be a great way to add more value and raise prices.
+If you need to sometimes add some small bonus (that does not increase your cost much) can be a great way to add more value and raise prices.

 - Determine which products get the best results.